-This chapter describes the methodology for determining $CO_2$ emissions caused by fuel combustion, according to the so-called Reference Approach.
+This chapter describes the methodology for determining CO_2 emissions caused by fuel combustion, according to the so-called Reference Approach.
 The Reference Approach is used to verify the emission data from combustion emissions in the Sectoral Approach (quality check, part of the QA/QC).

 Fossil fuels are used in the Netherlands as both fuel and as raw material (feedstock).
-When used as a fuel, almost all the carbon is converted into $CO_2$ , while when fossil fuels are used as feedstock, part of the carbon can be stored in products.
+When used as a fuel, almost all the carbon is converted into CO_2 , while when fossil fuels are used as feedstock, part of the carbon can be stored in products.

-The Reference Approach (RA) determines the total emissions using the apparent consumption of fuels as its starting point.
+The Reference Approach (RA) determines the total emissions using the apparent domestic consumption of fuels as its starting point.
 This means that the total available amount of carbon in the Netherlands is first determined per fuel type, and then the amount stored in products is deducted from this total.
-The $CO_2$ emissions are calculated by multiplying the amount of C in this amount by the molecular weight of $CO_2$ .
+The CO_2 emissions are calculated by multiplying the amount of C in this amount by the molecular weight of CO_2 .
 In addition to the emissions from fossil fuels, the Reference Approach also includes (for informational purposes) emissions from the use of biomass.

 This paragraph describes how the apparent consumption is determined and how emissions are calculated.
-The names in the formulas refer to the headings in table 1.A(b) of the CRF tables.